be-fe/iSlider/README.md

 iSlider is a high performance，dependency free, mobile-platform javascript slider.

 iSlider can handle any element that need to be slide, like picture list or different dom elements.
-It adds :
+It features:

 * Animation can be customized with user defined functions (rotate, 3d, default).
 * You can easily hook to a plethora of custom events (onslidestart, onslide, onslideend, onslidechange)
+* Damping effect, Infinite Looping, Autometic sliding, Vertical/Horizontal Sliding can be configure.

 <h2 id="getting-started">Getting Started</h2>
 The best way to learn the iScroll is by looking at the demos.
 In the archive you'll find a demo folderMost of the script features are outlined there.